google/eddystone/configuration-service/README.md

 </tr>
 <tr>
 <td>Return Codes</td>
-<td>Read Not Permitted: for any attempt to write while the beacon is locked, or to write while the beacon's lock state is not 0x01.</td>
+<td>Write Not Permitted: for any attempt to write while the beacon is locked, or to write while the beacon's lock state is not 0x01.</td>
 </tr>
 </table>